IsaiahGrace/isaiahgrace.github.io/mips-cpu/isa.md

 # R-type Instructions
 These instructions are the bread and butter of the CPU.
 They take two registers ```$rs,$rt``` and perform some operation on them, saving the result in the destination register ```$rd```. you might recognize basic logical functions like AND, OR, and  XOR.
 Also included are basic arithmetic functions like addition and subtraction.
 Noticeably missing is multiply and divide!
 This is one of the trade offs the MIPS ISA makes in the name of hardware simplicity.
-The compiler or programmer must write their own multiplication and division subroutines, an easier job for the hardware engineer means slower performance.
+The compiler or programmer must write their own multiplication and division subroutines; an easier job for the hardware engineer means slower performance.

 The odd one out here is ```JR```.
 This is an unconditional jump to the value of the register ```$rs```.